 Do you have a strong will or good willpower?
-What does willpower mean and what is will? plus tips to improve it.
+What does willpower mean and what is will?
+Plus, tips to improve it.

-Some people will naturally be able to resist temptation better than others, this can be for a number of reasons.
-Such as natural brain chemistry, current mood, current life situations including stress and anxiety, depression, the way we were raised and the people around us, just to name a few possible influencing factors.
+Some people will naturally be able to resist temptation better than others.
+This can be for a number of reasons.
+Such as natural brain chemistry, current mood, current life situations including stress, anxiety, and depression, the way we were raised and the people around us, just to name a few possible influencing factors.

-Poor Willpower vs Lack of desire
+Poor Willpower vs Lack of Desire

 Can you improve your willpower?

 Change is difficult, especially when we are adults and we become set in our ways.
 However, change is possible.
 If giving in to certain desires is harmful to us, understanding exactly how it is harming us is important, and then commitment and dedication is required until resisting the temptation becomes a habit.